 Remember, on the ketogenic diet you should aim to limit your carbohydrate intake to 30 grams daily.
 If you’re eating the wrong types of vegetables, you will blow past that limit awfully quick.
 A pertinent example is sweet potatoes, which contain over 30 grams of carbohydrates in just one cup.

-Note: It’s important that you understand how to calculate your net carbs in order to understand how many carbs you’re really consuming.
+Note: It’s important that you understand how to calculate your net carbs in order to understand how many carbs you’re really consuming, so be sure you know how!

 Vegetables come in all sorts of shapes, sizes, and colors.
 Ultimately, the best low-carb vegetables for the keto diet are those that are high in fiber, low in sugar, and rich with micronutrients.
 Unless you are completely out of the loop, you’re probably aware that green, leafy veggies tend to be the better low-carb options.